krasserm/krasserm.github.io/resume.md

 - [Eventuate](https://github.com/RBMHTechnology/eventuate).
 A toolkit for event sourcing and event collaboration at global scale with causal consistency.
 Founder and lead developer during my work at the Red Bull Media House and active contributor today.
+- Machine learning projects such as
   - [Bayesian machine learning](https://github.com/krasserm/bayesian-machine-learning).
 Collection of notebooks related to Bayesian machine learning.
 Extended when I'm writing new articles on that topic.
+  - [Face recognition](https://github.com/krasserm/face-recognition).
+An introduction to face recognition with deep neural networks and a lightweight example implementation.
+  - [Machine learning basics](https://github.com/krasserm/machine-learning-notebooks).
+Stanford machine learning course exercises re-written in Python and scikit-learn.
 - [Akka](https://akka.io/).
-A toolkit for building highly concurrent, distributed, and resilient message-driven applications for Java and
+A toolkit for building highly concurrent, distributed, and resilient message-driven applications for Java and Scala.
-Scala.
 Contributed Akka Persistence and Akka Camel.
 - [Streamz](https://github.com/krasserm/streamz).
 A combinator library for integrating Functional Streams for Scala (FS2), Akka Streams and Apache Camel.
 Personal project that I'm still actively developing.
 Functional programming API on top of Apache Camel and successor of Akka Camel.
 - [akka-persistence-cassandra](https://github.com/akka/akka-persistence-cassandra).
 Storage plugin for Akka Persistence.
   Started as personal project and now officially maintained by Lightbend.
 - [akka-stream-eventsourcing](https://github.com/krasserm/akka-stream-eventsourcing).
 Personal project that brings to Akka Streams what Akka Persistence brings to Akka Actors: persistence via event sourcing.
 This is experimental work, inactive at the moment.
 - [Eventsourced](https://github.com/eligosource/eventsourced).
 A library for building reliable, scalable and distributed event-sourced applications in Scala.
 Founder and lead developer during my work at Eligotech.
 Evolved into Akka Persistence and is not maintained any more.
 - [Open eHealth Integration Platform](https://github.com/oehf/ipf).
 A platform for developing eHealth integration solutions.
 Founder and lead developer during my work at ICW.
 - [Apache Camel](http://camel.apache.org/).
 An integration framework based on known Enterprise Integration Patterns.
   Contributed several integration components as well as core functionality during my work on the Open eHealth Integration Platform.

 ## Articles